Wastewater Treatment

 Wastewater-Treatment-Plant-Arial

 Lynnwood Wastewater treatment plant (WWTP) collects and treats wastewater from a sewer service area of approximately 6,000 acres.
-The City’s goal is to protect public health and the environment by effectively treating sewage before it is discharged back into natural water bodies or reused.
+The City’s goal is to protect public health and the environment by effectively treating sewage before it is discharged back into natural water bodies.

 WWTP Plant Processes